remlapmot/remlapmot.github.io/content/post/2025-06-09-riscv-r/index.en.md

 I admit I haven't tried many features here but I am really impressed with Ubuntu packages being available for RISC-V.

-Then exit R as usual and to shutdown the Ubuntu server issue the following.
+Once you are finished using R, exit R as usual and to shutdown the Ubuntu server issue the following.

 ```sh
 sudo poweroff